What is Goodwill's mission?

 When you support Goodwill, you provide:

-- On-site job support to individuals with significant disabilities while they work in the community.
+- On-site job support to individuals with disabilities and other challenges while they work in the community.
 All employees earn minimum wage or higher.
 Those receiving our services reap the many benefits of being a valued member of the workforce and local employers find the enthusiastic workers they want.

 - Free face-to-face job search assistance to individuals with or without disabilities.